xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 }
 ```

-It has only three methods that the user has to implement in order to make it work.
+The adapter has four methods that the user has to implement:

+- `getDataSourceFactory`: will be used to list the cached elements.
+The returned value is used to create the [`LivePagedListBuilder`].
-- `runInTransaction` will be used to apply multiple `DataSource` operations in a single transaction.
+- `runInTransaction` will be used to apply multiple [`DataSource`] operations in a single transaction.
 That means that if something fails, all operations will fail.
-- `saveEntities` will be invoked to save all entities into the `DataSource`.
+- `saveEntities` will be invoked to save all entities into the [`DataSource`].
 This will be executed in a transaction.
-- `dropEntities` will be used to delete all cached entities from the `DataSource`.
+- `dropEntities` will be used to delete all cached entities from the [`DataSource`].
 This will be executed in a transaction.

 ### DataSource

-Now we know what is a `DataSourceEntityHandler`, but the implementation of this interface will depend mostly in the `DataSource` that we choose.
+Now we know what is a [`CachedDataSourceAdapter`], but the implementation of this interface will depend mostly in the [`DataSource`] that we choose.
-So, in order to make the things easier we'll use the [Room Persistence Library] which provides a `DataSource` trivially.
+So, to make the things easier we'll use the [Room Persistence Library] which provides a [`DataSource`] trivially.

 The next important step is to think about how we can retrieve the [`DataSource`] entities in the same order as they were returned by the service.
 A common approach here is to save an index position in the entity.
-Then, when a new page comes, we have to search for the bigger index position in the `DataSource` and update all entities in the response, incrementing that index by one.
+Then, when a new page comes, we have to search for the biggest index position in the [`DataSource`] and update all entities in the response, incrementing that index by one.
 That could work, but suppose that you are listing the GitHub users and you have two sort modes to display them.
 The first one is list the users by the number of stars and the second one is list the users by the number of followers.
 So there are multiple services that could return the same entity in a different order.
-In order to solve this problem using the current approach we have to add two position indexes in the `User` entity.
+To solve this problem using the current approach we have to add two position indexes in the `User` entity.
-That will work, but from my point of view that's not so clean.
+It will work, but it's not an elegant solution.
 Furthermore, we can run into problems keeping the index consistent when the entities are updated.

-I prefer a different solution, a solution that uses one table for the entity, and one table per sort relation.
+I prefer a different solution, a solution that uses multiple objects to model the situation.
+One object to model the entity itself and one object for each relationship or ordering of this entity.
-Now it's better, in our example we will have an `User` table, an `UserOrderByStats` table and an `UserOrderByFollowers` table, where the last two have a position index attribute.
+Now it's better, in our example we will have an `User` object, an `UserOrderByStats` object and an `UserOrderByFollowers` object, where the last two have a position index attribute.

-Suppose that we have to implement the same app than in the previous post, an app which lists the GitHub users whose usernames contain a specific word.
+Suppose that we have to implement the same app than in the [previous post], an app which lists the GitHub users whose usernames contain a specific word.
 So using the last solution we will have two entities `User` and `UserSearch`, where the last one will contain the query search and the position of the entity in the list associated to the query search.
 First of all, let define the entities using Room.